NETWAYS/ansible-collection-elasticstack/README.md

 If you want to use the default pipeline configuration you need to have `git` available.

+You need to have `curl` installed.
+We are using `curl` instead of the `uri` module because we got better results.
+Feel free to file a pull request if you find a working solution.
+(And please remove this line with it)

 If you want to use the default pipeline (or other pipelines communicating via Redis) you might want to install Redis first (e.g. by using an [Ansible Role for Redis](https://galaxy.ansible.com/geerlingguy/redis)

 Role Variables